Music of Romania: Muzică uşoară românească

-The term could be translated literally as "Romanian Easy Music" and, in the most common sense, this music is synonym with "Muzică de stradă" (from French "estrade", which means "podium"), defining a branch of Pop music developed in Romania after World War II, which appears generally in the form of easy danceable songs, made on arrangements, which are performed by orchestras (and lately pop bands), following a mix of the Soviet and Western pop music influences.
+The term could be translated literally as "Romanian Easy Music" and, in the most common sense, this music is synonymous with "Muzică de stradă" (from French "estrade", which means "podium"), defining a branch of Pop music developed in Romania after World War II, which appears generally in the form of easy danceable songs, made on arrangements, which are performed by orchestras (and lately pop bands), following a mix of the Soviet and Western pop music influences.
 This musical form shows many similarities with Western Popular music, as most songs could be defined as a form of Schlager.
 It supported influences from other similar melodic styles, like Musica leggera italiana (from Italy) and Canción Melódica (from Spain).
 This Romanian style of music was popularized abroad through the international Golden Stag Festival, held in Brașov, since 1968.
 The most representative singers of that era are those from the 1980s, 1970s and rarely, the 1960s: Aurelian Andreescu, Elena Cârstea, Corina Chiriac, Mirabela Dauer, Stela Enache, Luigi Ionescu, Horia Moculescu, Margareta Pâslaru, Angela Similea, Dan Spătaru and Aura Urziceanu.